AyatanaIndicators/ayatana-indicator-datetime/README.md

 ## ACTIONS

  * **desktop.open-settings-app**<br />
-   **phone.open-settings-app**<br />
+   **phone.open-settings-app**
-   Description: open the settings application.
+    - Description: open the settings application.
-   State: None
+    - State: None
-   Parameter: None
+    - Parameter: None

  * **desktop.open-alarm-app**<br />
-   **phone.open-alarm-app**<br />
+   **phone.open-alarm-app**
-   Description: open the application for creating new alarms.
+    - Description: open the application for creating new alarms.
-   State: None
+    - State: None
-   Parameter: None
+    - Parameter: None

  * **desktop.open-calendar-app**<br />
-   **phone.open-calendar-app**<br />
+   **phone.open-calendar-app**
-   State: None
+    - State: None
-   Parameter: int64, a time_t hinting which day/time to show in the planner,
+    - Parameter: int64, a time_t hinting which day/time to show in the planner,
                  or 0 for the current day

  * **desktop.open-appointment**<br />
-   **phone.open-appointment**<br />
+   **phone.open-appointment**
-   Description: opens an appointment editor to the specified appointment.
+    - Description: opens an appointment editor to the specified appointment.
-   State: None
+    - State: None
-   Parameter: string, an opaque uid to specify which appointment to use.
+    - Parameter: string, an opaque uid to specify which appointment to use.
                  This uid comes from the menuitems' target values.

- * **set-location**<br />
+ * **set-location**
-   Description: Set the current location.
-This will try to set the current timezone to the new location's timezone.<br />
+    - Description: Set the current location.
+This will try to set the current
+    - timezone to the new location's timezone.
-   State: None<br />
+    - State: None
-   Parameter: a timezone id string followed by a space and location name.
+    - Parameter: a timezone id string followed by a space and location name.
-              Example: **America/Chicago Oklahoma City**
+    - Example: **America/Chicago Oklahoma City**

- * **calendar**<br />
+ * **calendar**
-    Description: set which month/day should be given focus in the indicator's calendar.
+    - Description: set which month/day should be given focus in the indicator's calendar.
 The planner will look for appointments from this day to the end of the same month.
-                 Client code implementing the calendar view should call this when the user clicks on a new day, month, or year.<br />
+                   Client code implementing the calendar view should call this when the user clicks on a new day, month, or year.
-    State: a dictionary containing these key value/pairs:<br />
+    - State: a dictionary containing these key value/pairs:
-          **appointment-days**: an array of day-of-month ints.
-Used by the calendar menuitem to mark appointment days.<br />
+        - **appointment-days**: an array of day-of-month ints.
+Used by the calendar menuitem to mark appointment days.
-          **calendar-day**: int64, a time_t.
-Used by the calendar menuitem to know which year/month should be visible and which day should have the cursor.<br />
+        - **calendar-day**: int64, a time_t.
+Used by the calendar menuitem to know which year/month should be visible and which day should have the cursor.
-          **show-week-numbers**: if true, show week numbers in the calendar.<br />
+        - **show-week-numbers**: if true, show week numbers in the calendar.
-    Parameter: int64, a time_t specifying which year/month should be visible and which day should have the cursor.
+    - Parameter: int64, a time_t specifying which year/month should be visible
+                 and which day should have the cursor.

 ## CUSTOM MENUITEMS